haikalvidya/singaktinaja.id/README.md

 ## Backend Architecture

 Singkatinaja.id is built using golang and use Clean Architecture as the main architecture.
-The main architecture is divided into 3 layers, namely:
+The main architecture is divided into 3 layers.

-1. **Domain Layer** - This layer contains the business logic of the application.
-This layer is independent of the other layers.
-This layer is also independent of the database used.

-2. **Use Case Layer** - This layer is responsible for connecting the domain layer with the infrastructure layer.
-This layer is also independent of the database used.

-3. **Infrastructure Layer** - This layer is responsible for connecting the use case layer with the database.
-This layer is dependent on the database used.

 ![Clean Architecture](https://github.com/bxcodec/go-clean-arch/raw/master/clean-arch.png)